 After arriving, they spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons and the cleaning of weapons.

 Those who went home remained in Janesville until the afternoon of Christmas Day when they boarded the chartered bus for the return trip to Ft.
 Knox.
-When they arrived back at the fort on December 26, 1st Sgt.
-Dale Lawton was waiting having been given the job of picking men to be transferred from the company to the soon-to-be-formed HQ Company.
+When they arrived back at the fort on December 26th, 1st Sgt.
+Dale Lawton was waiting having been given the job of picking enlisted men to be transferred from the company to the soon-to-be-formed HQ Company.
 Men were picked for the company because they had special training.
 Many of these men received promotions and because of their rating received higher pay.
 John was selected to join the new company by Major Bacon Moore the battalion’s commanding officer.

-Winter finally arrived on January 4th, when the high for the day was 24 degrees and it snowed for the first time.
+Winter finally arrived on January 4th, when the high for the day was 24 degrees, and it snowed for the first time.
 Those on guard duty at night were happy they had been issued long-Johns but wished they had on two pairs.
-It was also in January that the companies had their first target practice and each company spent one week at the firing range learning to use their thirty-caliber and fifty-caliber machine guns as well as forty-five-caliber pistols.
-This took place at the 1st Cavalry Test range where the tanks could be maneuvered and the guns fired at the same time.
-All those holding the rank of Private First Class were sent to motorcycle class at the Armored Force where they were taught the functions and duties of a motorcyclist in a garrison and in combat.
+It was on January 7th that the companies had their first target practice, and each company spent one week at the firing range learning to use their thirty-caliber and fifty-caliber machine guns as well as forty-five-caliber pistols.
+This took place at the 1st Cavalry Test range where the tanks could be maneuvered and the guns fired simultaneously.
+All those holding the rank of Private First Class were sent to motorcycle class at the Armored Force where they were taught the functions and duties of a motorcyclist in a garrison and combat.
 Ten members of the company were sent to radio school from 8:00 to 11:30 A.M.
 They also received their government-issued toiletries.
 Each man received two face towels and one bath towel, a razor, tooth and shaving brushes, and another pair of pants which completed their complement of clothing.

 Most of the men were attending the various schools they were assigned to on January 13th taking classes lasting three months.
 The tankers went through intensive training in the various classes at the Armored Force School which taught classes in gunnery, radio communications, tank maintenance, vehicle maintenance, tank driving, as well as other classes.
 It was said that the men assigned to radio operator school had the most intense training and had to be able to receive and decode 20 words a minute.
 They also received fewer furloughs than the other men.

-In late March 1941, the entire battalion was moved to new larger barracks at Wilson Road and Seventh Avenue at Ft.
-Knox.
-The barracks had bathing and washing facilities in them and a day room.
-The new kitchens had larger gas ranges, automatic gas heaters, large pantries, and mess halls.
-One reason for this move was the men from selective service were permanently joining the battalion on April 9.
+Each letter company was made up of three platoons of thirty men and each company had six tanks assigned to it.
+Four of each company's tanks had been pulled out of the junkyard.
+The one exception was Headquarters Company which had three assigned tanks.
 The tankers also painted their tanks a dull green-gray with blue numbers on the running boards.
 Around the turrets near the bottom, they painted red and blue stripes.
 According to the soldiers, this made it easier to camouflage the tanks.
 They also took part in a 15-mile hike during the month.
-The first men from Selective Service also joined the company permanently.
-The company also received additional tanks, trucks, light trucks, and what they called “peeps.”
+The company also received additional tanks, trucks, light trucks, and what they called "peeps."
 These would later be known as jeeps.

 On June 14th and 16th, the battalion was divided into four detachments composed of men from different companies.
 Available information shows that C and D Companies, part of HQ Company and part of the Medical Detachment left on June 14th, while A and B Companies, and the other halves of HQ Company and the Medical Detachment left the fort on June 16th.
 These were tactical maneuvers – under the command of the commanders of each of the letter companies.
 The three-day tactical road marches were to Harrodsburg, Kentucky, and back.
 Each tank company traveled with 20 tanks, 20 motorcycles, 7 armored scout cars, 5 jeeps, 12 peeps (later called jeeps), 20 large 2½-ton trucks (these carried the battalion’s garages for vehicle repair), 5, 1½-ton trucks (which included the companies’ kitchens), and 1 ambulance.